Finding Your Latine Community in College

 One of the best ways to make the transition from high school to college easier is to find community right away.
 But as young Latines, it’s not always easy to do this.
 You might find that your roommates and classmates grew up in a very different culture than your own.
 This is especially true if you grew up in another country, in a mostly Latine neighborhood, or if English isn’t your primary language.

 There are other factors, too, like whether you’re the first in your family to go to college, or if you’re paying your own way through school.
-If that’s the case, you might have difficulty relating to students whose families started their college funds when they were babies, or around classmates who are legacies (people who have family members who’ve attended the same university).
+If that’s the case, you might have difficulty relating to students whose families have a long history of attending college or are paying for their education.
 And if you don’t have any family or close friends nearby, you might even start to feel a bit lonely, or worse.

-The good news is that there are lots of ways to find community—not only on campus but also even before you begin school.
-It just takes a little effort, but it’s worth it to find like-minded Latine and students of color and others who can better understand your experience at school.
+The good news is that there are lots of ways to find community — not only on campus but also even before you begin school.
+It takes a little effort, but it’s worth it to find like-minded Latine and students of color and others who can better understand your experience at school.
 Here are a few ways you can find community when you go off to college.

 Start Your Community Search via Social Media

 One of the easiest ways to start your search for community is via social media.
-Some schools, like Rutgers and Humboldt State universities, have various groups to join on Discord.
+Some schools have various groups to join on Discord.
 Here, current and prospective students can connect and find out about navigating college life, campus events, meeting other students, and more.

 Some students and organizations also use chat-based apps like WhatsApp, GroupMe, and Slack to connect with one another.
 Don’t be afraid to reach out to people whose profiles mention they’re also incoming Latine first-year students.
 They might be looking for new friends, roommates, and community, as well.
 Instead of going it alone, you can start your college experience with new friends right off the bat.